phredreeq/cybersecurity-portfolio/README.md

 # cybersecurity-portfolio

 Hi 👋
-I’m Frddrick Agufenwa, an aspiring SOC Analyst with a background in Computer Science.
+I’m Fredrick Agufenwa, an aspiring SOC Analyst with a background in Computer Science.

 This repository documents my hands-on labs and projects in:
 - Networking fundamentals